lupasearch/lupasearch-client/docs/components/recommendations.md

 - `itemId` - item (product) id to retrieve recommendations for;

-- `carousel` - additional options for product carousel.
+- `carousel` - additional options for product carousel.\

+- `lazyLoad` - defaults to `false`.
+If set to `true`, recommendations will be lazy loaded when it comes into the viewport.

 **Recommendations for multiple products**